michellab/BioSimSpace/doc/source/api/index_Gateway.rst

 BioSimSpace.Gateway
 ===================

-The *Gateway* package contains tools that allow BioSimSpace to interface with the outside world.
+The *Gateway* package provides functionality to act as a bridge between BioSimSpace and the outside world.
+It allows the user to define robust and portable workflow components (nodes) that can be run from a variety of environments, e.g. within `Jupyter <https://jupyter.org>`_, or from the command-line.

 .. automodule:: BioSimSpace.Gateway